+Objective 1.
+Forest Management Planning

-SFI 2015-2019 Forest Management Standard Objective 1: Long-term Sustainable Harvest Levels
+Long-term Sustainable Harvest Levels

-3.1 Determining the Most Appropriate Geographic Scale
+Determining the Most Appropriate Geographic Scale

 Objective 1 Performance Measure 1.1 requires long-term harvest levels that are sustainable and consistent with appropriate growth and yield models.
 Indicator 1.1.1 lists items required in forest management planning “at a level appropriate to the size and scale of the operation”, with 1.1.1(d) requiring that “biodiversity at the landscape scale” be factored into forest management planning decision-making.
-From these requirements it can be inferred that a Program Participant must base their long-term sustainable harvest level planning at a geographic scale that accurately reflects forest growth and yield and conservation of biodiversity.
+From these requirements it can be inferred that a Certified Organization must base their long-term sustainable harvest level planning at a geographic scale that accurately reflects forest growth and yield and conservation of biodiversity.
 Likewise, the requirement that forest management planning shall ensure long-term (one rotation or greater) sustainable harvest levels requires planning to occur on forest types in similar biological, geological, and climatic areas.

-3.2 Acquisitions and Sustainable Harvest Planning
+Acquisitions and Sustainable Harvest Planning

-An SFI Program Participant with a prolonged, accelerated harvest level in one operational region cannot “offset” a long term unsustainable level of harvests through land acquisition.
-This practice does not meet the spirit and intent of the SFI program and to allow this practice could result in an imbalance in forest age classes and species composition in certain portions of the Program Participant’s lands, which in turn could have significant negative impacts on the conservation of biological diversity contrary to Indicator 1.1.1 (d), which requires that forest management planning consider biodiversity at the landscape scale.
+An SFI Certified Organization with a prolonged, accelerated harvest level in one operational region cannot “offset” a long term unsustainable level of harvests through land acquisition.
+This practice does not meet the spirit and intent of the SFI program and to allow this practice could result in an imbalance in forest age classes and species composition in certain portions of the Certified organization’s lands, which in turn could have significant negative impacts on the conservation of biological diversity contrary to Indicator 1.1.1 (d), which requires that forest management planning consider biodiversity at the landscape scale.
 Any acquired lands should be integrated into the organization’s forest management planning, and the organization should recalculate appropriate long-term harvest levels that are sustainable and consistent with accepted growth and yield models by operational region.

-3.3 Temporal Scale
+Temporal Scale

-It is SFI’s expectation that certification bodies shall audit sustainable harvest levels based on the criteria specified in Performance Measure 1.1, taking into account the maintenance of landscape level biodiversity, and confirming that any increases in planned harvest level(s) are consistent with the SFI Program Participant’s forest management plan.
+It is SFI’s expectation that certification bodies shall audit sustainable harvest levels based on the criteria specified in Performance Measure 1.1, taking into account the maintenance of landscape level biodiversity, and confirming that any increases in planned harvest level(s) are consistent with the SFI Certified Organization’s forest management plan.
 Additionally, sustainable harvest levels or government regulated allowable annual harvest should not be exceeded for extended periods of time unless a substantive ecological rationale is developed to justify the elevation, examples of which could include a response to forest health emergencies such as beetle epidemics or sanitation logging of forests impacted by catastrophic wildfire, ice storm or wind damage.
 In instances where harvest levels are exceeded for extended periods, a documented plan must be in place to demonstrate how harvest planning will achieve a return to the long-term sustainable harvest levels over one rotation.

-3.4 Record Retention
+Record Retention